msa-em/nanocartography/02_orientation.md

-the seven crystal systems for which the angle between vectors (i.e., poles) can be calculated with the understanding that the vectors are described in their native form but are calculated in the cubic form (an example of a hexagonal system conversion if presented in ***Figure S3***).
+the seven crystal systems for which the angle between vectors (i.e., poles) can be calculated with the understanding that the vectors are described in their native form but are calculated in the cubic form (an example of a hexagonal system conversion if presented in [](#figA3)).
 As such, all the remaining operations will be performed on cubic systems with the understanding that it can be generalized to any crystal system using the appropriate conversion matrix, or its inverse.